Nathalie Karvonen: Executive Director

 Dr. Heather Reid: Head Wildlife Veterinarian

-Heather has been the veterinarian at Toronto Wildlife Centre for more than 15 years.
+Heather has been the veterinarian at Toronto Wildlife Centre since 1996.
 Having received her degree from the Ontario Veterinary College at the University of Guelph, her interest in wildlife and conservation issues led her to a career in wildlife veterinary medicine.
 She now oversees Toronto Wildlife Centre’s busy hospital and enjoys training and teaching the next generation of wildlife veterinarians and veterinary technicians.
 Her dedication to the growing field of wildlife medicine has made her one of the most experienced wildlife vets in Canada!

 “I’m pleased to work with Toronto Wildlife Centre’s exceptional veterinary department and with a number of volunteer veterinary specialists”

 Aaron Archer: Wildlife Rehabilitation Manager

 Aaron has been working in wildlife rehabilitation at TWC since 2012!
 He’s been helping wildlife since 1995, volunteering and working in wildlife rehabilitation at the Wisconsin Humane Society and Rideau Valley Wildlife Sanctuary.
 He graduated from McGill University with a bachelors degree in wildlife biology and later completed Algonquin College’s veterinary technician program.
 He did his veterinary technician placement at TWC and, lucky for us, loved it so much that he wanted to come back and work here.

 “Having started as a volunteer in my teens and working through the ranks, I appreciate just how much our volunteers and supporters do for us and the patients.
 I am privileged to be able to do what I love with people I respect, and I really enjoy showing off what neat and interesting things TWC is able to do to help wild animals.”